Why Shiv Sena’s Anil Parab, raided by ED, is important for Uddhav Thackeray

 In 2010, Parab faced a shock defeat in the legislative council elections against Independent candidate Vijay Sawant, who was backed by Congress and then chief minister Ashok Chavan.
 He was, however, renominated in 2012 and three years later, played a major role in trouncing Narayan Rane in the by-election to the assembly from the Bandra East constituency.
 The election was necessitated due to the demise of Shiv Sena MLA Prakash (Bala) Sawant, and his widow Trupti became a giant killer of sorts by defeating Rane.

 However, Parab was humbled in 2019, when Trupti was dropped, reportedly at his behest and replaced with Vishwanath Mahadeshwar.
-She rebelled, allegedly with covert support from a Sena leader at odds with Parab, and the ensuing poll battle saw Zeeshan Siddiqui of the Congress sail through in an embarrassment for the Sena.
+She rebelled, allegedly with covert support from a Sena leader at odds with Parab, and the ensuing poll battle saw Zeeshan Siddiqui of the Congress sail through in the seat, in which Matoshree falls, an embarrassment for the Sena and Parab.

 However, Parab does lack administrative experience, a second Sena functionary said, adding that this was reflected in his inability to resolve the strike of Maharashtra State Road Transport Corporation (MSRTC) workers, which continued for almost seven months and caused immense hardship to people.